Sunrise rainbow over Limestone Lakes Basin. Height of the Rockies Provincial Park British Columbia

 Upper Marriott Basin

 The next day I did some exploring and I set my eyes on an easy ridge within my comfort level.
-Hiking and easy scrambling over boulder slopes brought me to the crest with new view to the west and north.
+Hiking and easy scrambling over boulder slopes brought me to the crest with a new view to the west and north.
 One of the reasons I picked this particular ridge was for the unobstructed views of Cayoosh Mountain.
 Sitting at 8200″Cayoosh is a fairly bulky chunk of rock with the north and east aspects covered in glaciers.
 Looking down between me and Cayoosh was a high pass with a small green lake.
 To the north was a long deep valley with countless peaks on the horizon.
 Taking in such a view I immediately wished I had my camp set up here!
 Photographing in good light would be spectacular.
-I guess I”ll have to make another trip back sometime.
+I guess I will need to make another trip back sometime.

-Later back at my camp I settled in to wait for evening light.
-Although the sky was mostly free of clouds, there was some nice alpenglow present which enabled me to make a few photos.
+Later, back at my camp, I settled in to wait for the evening light.
+Although the sky was mostly free of clouds, there was some nice alpenglow present, which enabled me to take a few photos.
 It was nice to watch the progression of layered colors after sunset.
-First came yellows and oranges followed by purples and blues of the Belt of Venus.
+First came yellows and oranges, followed by purples and blues of the Belt of Venus.

 Backcountry camp Coast Mountains British ColumbiaCamping in Marriott Basin #61795 Purchase